Different Types of Microphones – Everything You Need to Know

 These dynamic mics are great for recording guitar amps.

 You can also go for a well-placed Cardioid condenser mic or Figure-8 pattern ribbon microphone.
-This will depend on the situation and ambient noise level.
-Setting up an extra small diaphragm mic will work wonders in capturing the higher frequencies of an acoustic guitar.
-Keep in mind that good guitar micing is a skill well worth developing.
+This is depending on the situation and how you need to control the ambient noise level.
+Finally, setting up an extra small diaphragm mic will work wonders in capturing the higher frequencies of an acoustic guitar.

 See which mics we recommend for Acoustic Guitars.